Moshe Alshich

-Moshe Alshich משה אלשיך, also spelled Alshech, (1508–1593), known as the Alshich Hakadosh (the Holy), was a prominent rabbi, preacher, and biblical commentator in the latter part of the sixteenth century.
+Moshe Alshich משה אלשיך, also spelled Alshech or Alsheikh, (1508–1593), known as the Alshich Hakadosh (the Holy), was a prominent rabbi, preacher, and biblical commentator in the latter part of the sixteenth century.

 Life

 The Alshich was born in 1508 in the Ottoman city of Adrianople, and was the son of Hayyim Alshich.
 He studied in Saloniki under the exiled hakhamim Joseph Taitatzak and Joseph Karo, author of the "Shulchan Aruch".

 Following Karo to Safed, in modern-day Israel, where he taught notable students including Rabbi Hayim Vital and Rabbi Yom Tov Tzahalon.
 Although the Alshich belonged to the circle of the Kabbalists who lived at the city, his works rarely betray any traces of the Kabbalah.
 He is celebrated as a teacher, preacher, and casuist.

 Little is known of his life.
 In his works he avoids mention of himself, telling only of his course of study; thus in the preface to his commentary on the Pentateuch he says:

 I never aimed at things too high or beyond me.
-From my earliest days the study of the Talmud was my chief occupation, and I assiduously attended the yeshivah where I made myself familiar with the discussions of Abaye and Raba.
+From my earliest days the study of the Talmud was my chief occupation, and I assiduously attended the yeshivah where I made myself familiar with the discussions of Abaye and Rava.
 The night I devoted to research and the day to Halakha.
 In the morning I read the Talmud and in the afternoon the Posekim (Rabbinic legal decisions).
 Only on Fridays could I find time for the reading of Scripture and Midrash in preparation for my lectures on the Sidra of the week and similar topics, which I delivered every Sabbath before large audiences, eager to listen to my instruction.

 Alshich travelled through Syria, Turkey, and Persia.
 Legend has it that his son was taken as a child and became a Muslim, and the Arizal authored a special prayer for the son's return.

 He died in Safed in 1593.